 MJT Mini Tour Policies & Procedures

-The MJT has established the MJT Mini Tour as a series of events for young girls and boys aged 6 to 12 which promotes valuable on-course experiences and qualify for next-level junior competitions in Canada and the U.S.
+The MJT has established the MJT Mini Tour as a series of events for young girls and boys aged 6 to 12 which promotes valuable on-course experiences and to qualify for next-level junior competitions in Canada and the U.S.

 *PLEASE NOTE: All players are expected to play at a reasonable level, keep pace, score correctly and keep another competitors score.
 Caddies may help players with scoring

-A one-time $49.00 registration fee is required to play the MJT Mini Tour.
+A one-time $49.00 membership fee is required to play the MJT Mini Tour.
 The membership fee is non-refundable.
 All players will receive a Mini Tour Membership package at their first event of the season.